rsyncOSX/rsyncuidocs/content/en/blog/TechnicalDetails/SwiftConcurrency.md

 #### Swift concurrency and asynchronous execution

 Concurrency and asynchronous execution are important parts in Swift.
 The latest version of Swift simplifies the writing of asynchronous code using Swift `async` and `await` keywords, as well as the `actor` protocol for executing work on other threads not blocking the main thread.
-The Swift concurrency model is intricate, and it requires, at least for me, dedicated time and study to grasp its fundamentals.
+The Swift concurrency model is intricate, and it requires, at least for me, dedicated time and study to understand its fundamentals.

-RsyncUI does not requiere concurrency, but concurrency is automatically introduced by using `actors` , `async` and `await` keywords.
+RsyncUI does not require concurrency, but concurrency is automatically introduced by using `actors` , `async` and `await` keywords.
 It is an objective to execute most work synchronous on the main thread as long as it does not block GUI updates, which are performed on the main thread.

 #### Swift version 6 and the new concurrency model